openhab/openhab-google-assistant/README.md

 * Make sure Google Play Services is up to date
 * Visit "Google" app entry in Google Play Store on Android
-* Set up the voice-activated speaker, Pixel, or Android phone (version 6+) with the *same test account*
-* Make sure you're the correct user
+* Your Google Assistant device (Home, Mini, Max etc) OR Phone should use the same Google account that you used to create and configure the _Actions On Google_ step above.
+If it's different, see below
 * Start the updated Google Home app on your phone
-* Go to the devices `Settings > Home control > Add device` and select the `[test] open hab`
+* From the app home screen, select the `Add` button and then `Set up device`.
+Then `Works with Google > Have something already set up?`
+* You should be shown a list of providers and your Test action should be available. eg. `[test] open hab` - select it
-* Login at your Backend (e.g. https://myopenhab.org) with your username and password
+* Login at your Backend (e.g. https://myopenhab.org) with your username and password and authorise the OAuth screen
-* You will now be able to see your previously tagged items and devices
+* If there is no errors, return back to the home screen and scroll to the bottom, your new devices should appear unassigned to any home or room.
+Complete the assignments as you see fit.
-* You can now control those devices from the Google Assistant
+* You can now control those devices from the Google Assistant!

 If you're lucky this works!
 You'll need to configure your items (below) and then sync again.
 If it didn't work, try the workaround below.

-## Workaround for scope issues
+To resync changes in tagging or other OpenHAB configuration, tell Google Home to `sync my devices`.
+In a few seconds any changes will appear.

+## Workarounds

+### Scope issues

-If you're getting error messages about an unknown scope, you can try this:
+If you're getting error messages about an unknown scope, first check you've updated the MongoDB correctly in the [Setup your Database](#setup-your-database) step.
+If you still have issues, you can try this:

 * SSH into to your openHAB Cloud instance
 * Edit the file routes/oauth2.js: